prototypefund/Digital_Bargeld-docs/anastasis.rst

     Server is out of Service.

   *Truth-Decryption-Key*: Key used to encrypt the Truth_ and which has to provided by the user.
 The key is stored with the according EscrowMethod_.
-The server needs this key to get the info out of Truth_ needed to prepare an ExcrowChallenge_.
+The server needs this key to get the info out of Truth_ needed to prepare an EscrowChallenge_.

   **Details:**